Steampunk: Video games

 Impossible Creatures (2003) real-time strategy game inspired by the works of H. G. Welles, especially "The Island of Doctor Moreau".
 Developed by Relic Entertainment, it sees an adventurer building an army of genetically spliced animals to battle against a mad scientist who has abducted his father.
 The player's headquarters is a steam-powered "Hovertrain" locomotive, which functions as both a science lab and mobile command center.
 Coal is a key resource in the game, and must be burned to provide power to the players many base buildings.

 The SteamWorld series of games (2010 debut) has the player controlling steam-powered robots.
 Minecraft (2011) has a steampunk-themed texture pack.
 Terraria (2011) is a video game developed by Re-Logic.
 It is a 2D open world platform game in which the player controls a single character in a generated world.
 It has a Steampunker non-player character in the game who sells items referencing Steampunk.

 LittleBigPlanet 2 (2011) has the world Victoria's Laboratory, run by Victoria von Bathysphere, which mixes steampunk themes with confections.
 Guns of Icarus Online (2012) is multiplayer game with steampunk themes.
-Dishonored (2012) and Dishonored 2 (2016) are set within a fictional world with heavy steampunk influences, wherein whale oil, as opposed to coal, served as catalyst for their industrial revolution.

 Dishonored is a series (2012 debut) of stealth games with role-playing elements developed by Arkane Studios and widely considered to be a spiritual successor of the original Thief trilogy.
 Set in the Empire of the Isles, a steampunk Victorian metropolis where technology and supernatural magic coexist.
 Steam-powered robots and mechanical combat suits are present as enemies, as well as the presence of magic.
 The major locations in the Isles include Dunwall, the Empire's capital city which uses the burning of whale oil as the city's main fuel source, and Karnaca, which is powered by wind turbines fed by currents generated by a cleft mountain along the city's borders.

 BioShock Infinite (2013) is a first-person shooter game set in 1912, in a fictional city called Columbia, which uses technology to float in the sky and has many historical and religious scenes.